Radiation Therapy -- External

 - Reduce pain or other symptoms caused by cancer (This is called palliative radiation.)

 - Appetite loss

 Prior to Procedure

 - You will lie on an exam table.
-A radiation therapist uses a CT scan to define the exact place(s) where radiation will be directed.
-They may mark the exact area on your skin with colored ink.
+A CT scan will be used to define the exact place(s) where radiation will be directed.
+The exact area on your skin may be marked with colored ink.
 You may also have a small tattoo (or several) placed on your skin.
 This is as a permanent mark to help aim the radiation beam.